 Can I place a treble on different events?

 Yes.
 You can place a treble across different events and different sports.
-As long as the outcomes are independent from each other that’s all that matters.
+As long as the outcomes are independent of each other that's all that matters.

 Is betting trebles profitable in the long run?

 This will all be dependent on what strategies you use.
 However, the most consistent betting strategies are usually conservative ones so it can be difficult to guarantee long-term profit with trebles as the amount of luck required is much higher than it would be with betting on singles.